Mid Cambridge Neighborhood Conservation District

 The District is regulated by the Mid Cambridge Neighborhood Conservation District Commission, a group of Cambridge citizens appointed by the City Manager.

 Both advisory and binding reviews are conducted by the Commission depending on the scope of work.
 The Commission encourages property owners, contractors, architects, developers, or anyone working on a project within the District to contact staff during the planning stages of the project.
-If you are planning a project within the District, please e-mail Allison Crosbie or call the office at 617-349-4686 or by TTY: 617-349-6112.
+If you are planning a project within the District, please e-mail Allison Crosbie or call 617-349-4686.
 To learn more about the review process, please visit the Districts & Historic Properties page.

 Frequently Downloaded Files:

 - A Certificate of Non-Applicability will be issued for work done in kind (work which matches existing conditions exactly), interior alterations, alterations not visible from any public way, and any other work which does not require review by the neighborhood conservation district commission.
 These certificates are generally issued by the Historical Commission staff on-the-spot.

 - A Certificate of Appropriateness will be issued for reviewable alterations which the neighborhood conservation district commission deems not incongruous to the character of the property in question.